Barrie Kosky: Career

 In January 2008, he directed at the same house Rise and Fall of the City of Mahagonny.
 In April 2008, Kosky was participant in the "Towards a Creative Australia" stream at the Australia 2020 Summit.
 In July 2008 he directed the premiere of Liza Lim's opera The Navigator at the Judith Wright Centre of Contemporary Arts as part of the Brisbane Festival 2008, a work which Lim had developed during her stay in Berlin; Kosky had also directed her earlier opera The Oresteia (1993).
 The Navigator was also presented as part of the Melbourne International Arts Festival.
 In September 2008 Kosky directed Euripides' The Women of Troy with Melita Jurisic and Robyn Nevin in an adaptation by himself and Tom Wright at the Sydney Theatre Company.
 In August 2008 Melbourne University Publishing published an essay by Kosky, On Ecstasy (ISBN 978-0-522-85534-0).
 In October 2008, Kosky presented his stage adaption of the Edgar Allan Poe short story "The Tell-Tale Heart" at the Melbourne International Arts Festival.
 In 2009 Kosky directed Janáček's From the House of the Dead at the Staatsoper Hannover, a production that won the Faust award.
 In the same year he started his Ring cycle in Hannover, which was finished in June 2011.
 In 2010, he directed Richard Strauss' Die schweigsame Frau at the Opera festival of the Bavarian State Opera in Munich.
 Later in the same year he presented a double bill production of Purcell's Dido and Aeneas and Bartók's Bluebeard's Castle at the Oper Frankfurt.

-Following several productions in the past at the Komische Oper Berlin, including Ligeti's Le Grand Macabre (2003), Die Hochzeit des Figaro (2005), Gluck's Iphigénie en Tauride, Porter's Kiss Me, Kate (2007) (broadcast on German TV 3sat in 2008), Verdi's Rigoletto (2009), Dvořák Rusalka (2011) and collaborating with 1927's Die Zauberflöte (2012), Kosky became intendant and chief director for the company with the 2012/13 season.
+Following several productions in the past at the Komische Oper Berlin, including Ligeti's Le Grand Macabre (2003), Mozart's The Marriage of Figaro (2005), Gluck's Iphigénie en Tauride, Porter's Kiss Me, Kate (2007) (broadcast on German TV 3sat in 2008), Verdi's Rigoletto (2009), Dvořák Rusalka (2011) and collaborating with 1927's Die Zauberflöte (2012), Kosky became intendant and chief director for the company with the 2012/13 season.
 He has since presented some rarely staged operettas there, like Abraham's Ball im Savoy and Oscar Straus' Die Perlen der Cleopatra.